Grande Loge de France

-Grande Loge de France (G∴L∴D∴F∴) is a Masonic obedience based in France.
-Its conception of Freemasonry is spiritual, traditional and initiatory.
+Grande Loge de France ([ɡʁɑ̃d lɔʒ də fʁɑ̃s], abbr.
+GLDF) is an independent Masonic obedience based in France.
+Its conception of Freemasonry is spiritual, traditional, and initiatory.
 Its ritual is centred on the Ancient and Accepted Scottish Rite.
-It sees itself as occupying a unique position in the landscape of French Freemasonry but maintains its closest relationships with obediences belonging to Continental Freemasonry.
-It is an independent and sovereign Masonic Power, and shares its motto Liberté, Egalité, Fraternité with France.
+It occupies a unique position in the landscape of French Freemasonry but maintains its closest relationships with obediences belonging to Continental Freemasonry, and shares its motto Liberté, Egalité, Fraternité with the French Republic.

 History

-Origins of the name and Foundation
+Origins of the name and foundation

 The name Grande Loge de France was used by the first French Masonic grand body of which the oldest records are dated 14 May 1737.
-However, it dates back to 1728 when French Masons had decided to recognize Philip, Duke of Wharton (1698-1731) - who lived in Paris and Lyon in 1728 and 1729 and who had been Grand Master of the Grand Lodge of London and Westminster in 1723 - as Grand Master of all Masons in France.
+However, it dates back to 1728 when French Masons had decided to recognize Philip Wharton, 1st Duke of Wharton—who lived in Paris and Lyon in 1728 and 1729 and who had been Grand Master of the Grand Lodge of London and Westminster in 1723—as Grand Master of all Freemasons in France.
 Two other jacobite Grand Masters succeeded him: James Hector MacLean (1703-1750) and Charles Radclyffe, Count of Derwentwater (1693-1746), elected Grand Master of the Order of Free Masons in the Kingdom of France on 27 December 1746.

-In the 1738 version, the Constitutions of Anderson mention the existence of a Grand Master and Lodges in France and defined them to be equal to the Lodges of York, Ireland, Scotland and Italy.

-In December 1736, Chevalier Andrew Michael Ramsay (1686-1743) delivered a reception Discourse elaborating on what could be a connection between Freemasonry and the Crusader knights.
+In December 1736, Chevalier Andrew Michael Ramsay (1686-1743) delivered a reception discourse elaborating on what could be a connection between Freemasonry and the Crusader knights.
 This discourse had a great influence on the development of several side Degrees over the period 1740-1770 in France.
+In the 1738 version, Anderson's Constitutions mention the existence of a Grand Master and Lodges in France and defined them to be equal to the Lodges of York, Ireland, Scotland, and Italy.

-Following the death of the Grand Master of all Regular Lodges in France Louis de Pardaillan de Gondrin, Duc d'Antin, his successor Louis, Count of Clermont (1709-1771), blood Prince Bourbon-Condé and future member of the Académie française was elected on 11 December 1743.
+Following the death of the Grand Master of all Regular Lodges in France Louis de Pardaillan de Gondrin, Duke of Antin, his successor Louis, Count of Clermont (1709-1771), blood Prince Bourbon-Condé and future member of the Académie Française was elected on 11 December 1743.